neumino/neumino.github.io/movies.md

 ### Get Out
-*Released on 2017-02-24, vote average 7.2*
+*Released on 2017-02-24, vote average 7.1*

 A young African-American man visits his Caucasian girlfriend&#39;s cursed family estate.
+He finds out that many of its residents, who are black, have gone missing in the past.

 <iframe id="player"
 	type="text/html"